 Nell understood that the welfare of her employees was essential to her success, and she offered benefits that were nearly unheard of at the time.
 She installed hardwood floors so her employees wouldn’t have to stand on concrete.
 Free coffee and donuts were available to workers every morning; lemonade and snacks were taken to each floor every afternoon.
 The factory had a cafeteria that she subsidized (to a rumored loss of $25,000 a year), in order for her workers to eat well.
 Most importantly, Nelly Don paid some of the highest wages in the industry.

 Additional benefits included pension plans, medical and life insurance, an on-site medical facility, and college scholarships for both employees and their children.
 There was a fabric and dress store where employees could buy their own Nelly Don dresses and fabric yardage for pennies on the dollar.
-Nell invested in a farm outside the city where workers could go to picnic, hike, and fish, as well as a recreation center in town that was available for employees to utilize for company parties, dances, sports, and theater productions.
+Nell invested in a farm outside the city where workers could go to picnic, hike, and fish, as well as a recreation center in town that was available for employees to use for company parties, dances, sports, and theater productions.

 Despite the company’s reputation as a good employer, in 1937 the Donnelly Garment Company found itself a target of the International Ladies Garment Workers Union.
 Picketers appeared outside the factory, harassing workers and pressuring them to unionize.
 The Donnelly Company employees, who trusted Nell far more than these “outside agitators,” composed a loyalty declaration to Nell, which all but six of the more than 1,300 workers signed.
 They then formed the independent Donnelly Garment Company Worker’s Union.